“Today, there is nothing more valuable than an audience” - Joel Robinson, CEO @InfluenceLogic

 Analyze all of this data and record it somewhere on a sheet or in your CRM.
 That way you will have your own internal database of the results and will be able to optimize better for the next campaign that you launch.

-Now that we have a clear understanding of how to set up a campaign, let’s talk about the types of influencer marketing campaigns that eCommerce brands are using.
+Now that we have a clear understanding of how to set up a campaign, let’s talk about the types of influencer marketing campaigns that eCommerce experts and brands are using.

 Here are some of the top influencer campaigns you should try for your brand.

 One of the most effective ways to promote your brand or product is by making an engaging video review (as an Instagram story or YouTube video).
 It’s so much more effective to see an influencer using the product and sharing their thoughts about it.

 Running a giveaway is another way to get lots of engagement.
 A lot of brands run giveaways with a group of influencers.
 Each influencer posts about the giveaway with a shot of themselves and the product and then asks their followers to follow the brand.

 Here’s an example of “The Rock” Johnson teaming up with Under Armour to promote JBL’s release of a new wireless headphone.
 The campaign garnered over 3 million views and lots of sales for JBL.

 Create a campaign around a hashtag and then get a group of influencers to post content using that hashtag.
 National Geographic uses this technique constantly and that’s why they were the first brand to hit 100M followers on any social media.

 Unboxing videos are super powerful, especially on YouTube.
 Brands spend thousands of dollars to get their products reviewed and this really works.
 Unboxing videos get hundreds of thousands of views.
 This one in particular was just uploaded a few days ago and already has 70k views.

 One of the best ways that brands could work with influencers is through a takeover.
 This is when an influencer gets access to a brand’s account and takes over their posting.
 One way that this is done is through a story takeover on Instagram.